More medial meniscus:

 A torn meniscus is a tear to the semi circular shock absorbing tissue in the knee joint.
-It is commonly injured through direct impact in contact sports or twisting.
-We look at meniscus tear symptoms, types of injury and treatment options.
+It is commonly injured through direct impact in contact sports or twisting but can also occur in older athletes through gradual degeneration.

 In the event of more severe meniscal tears such as a bucket handle tear, arthroscopic surgical procedures may be necessary to repair the torn cartilage in the knee.
-The aim of surgery is to preserve as much of the meniscus cartilage as possible.
-The procedure itself will normally involve stitching of the torn cartilage.
-The success of the surgery depends not only on the severity of the tear but also on the age and physical condition of the patient.
-Younger and fitter patients are known to have better outcomes.
+The aim of surgery is to preserve as much of the meniscus cartilage as possible and procedure itself will normally involve stitching of the torn cartilage.

-Following surgery a rehab and exercise program will be outlined for the patient which may include mobility, strengthening and balance training.
-Full co-operation with the rehabilitative technique will be necessary to maximise recovery.
+Following surgery a full rehabilitation and exercise program will be outlined for the patient which may include mobility, strengthening and balance training.